lokeshbanthia9/mastering-c/k-and-r/chapter-1/NOTES.md

     nl = nw = nc = 0;
     ```

-    Assignment expression are executed from right to left, which makes this statement similiar to,
+    Assignment expressions are executed from right to left, which makes this statement similar to,

     ```c
     nl = (nw = (nc = 0));